Welcome to my series, The Homeschool C.U.R.E.

 Constructing a clear and concise vision and mission that aligns with your core values.

 In this post, I will share a little backstory on our homeschool vision, make my case for why a vision is important, help you define your unique homeschool vision, and offer the tools to get your vision down in written form.
-So stay tuned for three easy steps to write your homeschool vision and grab my FREE Homeschool Vision Formula cheat sheet to get started!
+So stay tuned for three easy steps to write your homeschool vision and grab my Homeschool Vision Formula e-workbook to get started!

 (Note: Stay tuned for next week, I’ll be discussing constructing a mission statement to align with your vision.)